arcticmatt/pencil-flip/content/Misc/learn.md

 Summary: Making the bold assumption I learn something everyday

 These short daily posts are fun.
-They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.
+They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.01.16
+FILD, which stands for Finger Induced Lucid Dreaming, is a technique that utilizes finger movement in an attempt to induce lucid dreams.
+The overall idea is as follows.
+Go to sleep.
+Wake up ~6hrs later (should probably be in the middle of REM?).
+As you're going back to sleep, which should be very easy, perform an up-down motion with the index and middle fingers of one hand.
+That is, alternatively press the index finger down (with the middle finger up), and then the middle finger down (lifting the index finger up), mimicking the motion used to repeatedly play two notes on a piano.
+Do this motion lightly, and focus on it while going to sleep.
+The author of the thread says to perform a reality check ~20 seconds after starting the finger movements; specifically, to pinch the nose and try breathing in.
+I haven't yet tried this for fear of suffocating but perhaps it is effective.

 ### 03.31.16
-Copying a large portions of these words from my friend Katherine because I am lazy, ...
+Copying large portions of these words from my friend Katherine because I am lazy, ...
 There are two major ways of looking at the meaning of words.
 The first is the referentialist method, and the second is the internalist.
 According